In Youth Centers: First Tee Community Program

 - Golf terms

-Beginning in early 2018, we received necessary funding from The Rockwell Foundation to provide The First Tee DRIVE Programming at The Boys & Girls Clubs of the Upstate in Gaffney, SC.
+Beginning in early 2018, we received necessary funding from The Rockwell Foundation to provide First Tee Community Programming at The Boys & Girls Clubs of the Upstate in Gaffney, SC.

 We were also able to partner with The Kroc Center in Greenville, SC.
 They will be impacting the lives of young people through their home school PE classes and after-school programming!